-The Hare With Amber Eyes Guide has been compiled by Chatto & Windus, to give you more information about the book, Edmund de Waal, the netsuke and more.
+This Reading Guide has been compiled by publishers Chatto & Windus to give you more information about the book, Edmund de Waal, the netsuke and more...

 It described Edmund de Waal’s spare, slightly ethereal installations of pots, his views on the craft, and – almost in passing – mentioned that de Waal was writing a memoir, based on an inherited collection of netsuke.